is210-2016-spring-01/is210-week-02-synthesizing/task_01.rst

 Running It
 *******************************

 Python syntax is really quite simple to execute.
-Anyone can do it just by executing the ''python'' command on the command line and invoking the interpreter.
+Anyone can do it just by executing the ``python`` command on the command line and invoking the interpreter.
 You can also execute python programs by calling the program filename such as:

 .. code:: console